 Fluffy quinoa, fresh veggies, cashew cream, and a crunchy tortilla chip topping make this Vegan Mexican Casserole the perfect weeknight meal!
 You don't even need to boil the quinoa ahead of time, so it's super easy to make and filled with flavor

-- 2 yellow, orange or red bell pepper, diced (stem and seeds removed)
+- orange or red), diced (stem and seeds removed)

 - cloves garlic, minced